 Being time poor I also try and create dishes that are simple, reasonably quick and fuss-free.
-But, that never means I skimp on flavour.
+But, we never skimp on flavour.
 Not Ever!
-I may be vegan but I didn’t lose my tastebuds in the transition.
+I may be vegan but I didn't lose my tastebuds in the transition.

 I wasn't raised vegan.
 We all have a food story and my story is that I was raised in a traditional meat-loving family.
 My mother cooked dishes like Irish stew, stroganoff, and pea and ham soup.
 When I first told her I wanted to go vegetarian in my teens, she gave her blessing as long as I ate lamb's fry once a week for iron.
 I still shudder at the memory of that stuff.